kwsong/kwsong.github.io/_pages/04_teaching.md

 nav: true
 nav_order: 3
 ---
-<h2>technical courses</h2>
+<h2>engineering & design courses</h2>

 <details><summary><b>Co-Instructor - CS 160: User Interface Design and Development (Summer 2023, UC Berkeley)</b></summary>
 This upper-level undergraduate course is the Berkeley CS department's introduction to HCI and UI design.
 It covers the user-centered design and analysis of graphical user interfaces through a combination of lectures and projects requiring students to work in teams to implement functional user interfaces for target tasks and evaluate their interfaces through user studies.
-For Summer 2023, CS 160's enrollment is capped at 60.
-As an Instructor of Record, I am responsible for delivering lectures as well as various logistical tasks including hiring, grading, updating the curriculum from previous years, and coordinating course logistics among 8 staff members.
+For Summer 2023, CS 160's enrollment was capped at 60 due to staffing constraints.
+As a Head Instructor, I was responsible for delivering lectures as well as various logistical tasks including hiring, grading, updating the curriculum from previous years, and coordinating course logistics among 7 staff members.
+Course website <a href="https://www.cs160su23.com" target="_blank">here</a>.
 </details>
 <p/>